andreyvdl/libCAssert/README.md

 ```

 Now move the `libcassert.a` to any project you want to use it.
-You can also combine it to another `.a` that you are using in your project by rename it or by:
+You can also combine it to another `.a` that you are using in your project by rename/copy it or by:

 ```sh
 ar -x libcassert.a